RoyalSkye/royalskye.github.io/_pages/about.md

   - /about.html
 ---

-I'm Jianan Zhou, a second-year Ph.D. candidate in the School of Computer Science and Engineering at Nanyang Technological University ([SCSE@NTU](https://www.ntu.edu.sg/scse)), supervised by [Prof. Jie Zhang](https://personal.ntu.edu.sg/zhangj/).
+I'm Jianan Zhou, a second-year Ph.D. candidate in the School of Computer Science and Engineering at Nanyang Technological University ([SCSE@NTU](https://www.ntu.edu.sg/scse)), supervised by [Prof. Jie Zhang](https://personal.ntu.edu.sg/zhangj/), and co-supervised by Dr. Chi Xu @ A*STAR.
 Previously, I received B.Eng. in Software Engineering from Northeastern University (NEU) in 2019, and M.Sc. in Artificial Intelligence from NTU in 2021.
 After that, I was a research assistant at HKBU TMLR group, working with [Prof. Bo Han](https://bhanml.github.io/) on adversarial machine learning with weak supervision.

 Research
 ======